 - Detected as spam

 Problems with sending email to a specific domain or user

 If your emails are not delivered to a specific domain, it is likely that they are being blocked as spam.
 Depending on how the recipient server is configured, you may or may not receive a bounce-back notification in your suspended queue.
 The reason for this is that if a server suspects that you are trying to get unauthorized communications to somebody within their organization, they will suspend, reject, or route your email to a spam folder without notification.
 Notifications of these unauthorized notifications may only encourage you to try a different way.

 Setting up an SPF or DKIM record

 An alternative to having an SPF record is DKIM.
 This protocol performs a very similar role, except that it signs the outbound email with an encrypted key.
-The other half of that key is provided by your domain, so that when those keys match, the likelihood that the email will be accepted is greatly increased, as confidence in the email receipt is verifiable.
+The other half of that key is provided by your domain so when those keys match, the likelihood that the email will be accepted is greatly increased, as confidence in the email receipt is verifiable.

 Working with free online email services